ceford/cefjdemos-data-jdm-help-en/articles/articles/articles-categories.md

 ## Tips

-- Click on an icon in the Status column to toggle between Published and Unpublished.
+- Select an icon in the Status column to toggle between Published and Unpublished.